chebread/chebread/introduce.md

 ## Who is Cha Haneum as a developer?

+> What is more important than. the hot passion is the constant passion. - Mark Zuckerburg

 I am [a Frontend developer]() and Korean, working as  [a solo student developer]().<br/>

-These are my thoughts about programing.
-- I prefer FP than OPP
+- I prefer FP than OPP.
-- I hate Vanilla JavaScript because it is too inefficient

 These are tech stacks that I can put to good use.
 - JavaScript